Charles Albert II, Prince of Hohenlohe-Waldenburg-Schillingsfürst

 Charles Albert II, Prince of Hohenlohe-Waldenburg-Schillingsfürst (21 February 1742 – 14 June 1796) was the 3rd Prince of Hohenlohe-Waldenburg-Schillingsfürst from 1793 to 1796.

-Life
+Early life

-Charles Albert II was the only child of Charles Albert I, Prince of Hohenlohe-Waldenburg-Schillingsfürst (1719–1793) and his first wife Princess Sophie Wilhelmine of Löwenstein-Wertheim-Rochefort (1721-1749), a daughter of Dominic Marquard, Prince of Löwenstein-Wertheim-Rochefort.
+Born as a member of the House of Hohenlohe, Charles Albert II was the only child of Charles Albert I, Prince of Hohenlohe-Waldenburg-Schillingsfürst (1719–1793) and his first wife Princess Sophie Wilhelmine of Löwenstein-Wertheim-Rochefort (1721–1749), a daughter of Dominic Marquard, Prince of Löwenstein-Wertheim-Rochefort.

+Personal life

 On 19 May 1761, he married as his first wife his cousin Princess Leopodine of Löwenstein-Wertheim-Rochefort (1739–1765), daughter of his mother's brother Charles Thomas, 3rd Prince of Löwenstein-Wertheim-Rochefort, by who he had two children: